Canadian Air Carrier Licence Application Guide

 If the shareholder or partner is a corporation or limited partnership, answer Yes if the corporation or limited partnership meets all of the following conditions:

-1. It must be incorporated or formed under the laws of Canada or a province (corporate entities only);
+1. It must be incorporated or formed under the laws of Canada or one of its ten provinces (corporate entities only);

 2. At least 51 percent of its voting interests must be owned and controlled by Canadians;